typelevel/typelevel.github.com/_posts/2014-03-03-liskov_lifting.md

 [the rules of parametricity](http://failex.blogspot.com/2013/06/fake-theorems-for-free.html), that is a good sign that the data type cannot follow these rules.

-This data type analysis is recursive: a data type is variant in a parametrically sound way over a parameter if all appearances of that parameter in elements of your data type are also parametrically sound in that way.
+This data type analysis is recursive: a data type being variant in a parametrically sound way over a parameter requires that all appearances of that parameter in elements of your data type are also parametrically sound in that way.
 For example, if your `F[A]` contains an `IList[A]` in its representation, you may rely on `IList`'s parametrically sound covariance when considering `F`'s.

 Any `var`, or `var`-like thing such as an `Array`, places its parameter in an invariant position, because it features a getter